 The Head and Neck Unit treats a range of benign conditions including toxic goiter, large thyroid goiters with retrosternal extension, parathyroid disease, congenital lumps, thyroglossal cysts, branchial arch cysts, salivary gland benign tumours, pleomorphic adenomas and Warthin’s tumours.

 Working closely with our radiology team, our head and neck specialists can diagnose and manage neck lumps or growths that may require further investigation.
 With state-of-the-art guided ultrasound, we can quickly and accurately diagnose any lumps that may be of concern, and then develop the appropriate treatment plan

 The treatment of voice and swallowing disorders requires a dedicated team of physicians and support services to provide a full range of conservative and interventional options for our patients.
-The Head and Neck Unit includes dedicated head and neck surgeons, speech and language therapist and neurophysiology supported by video stroboscopy, fibre optic endoscopic evaluations of swallowing and Botox injections via electromyography.
+The Head and Neck Unit includes dedicated head and neck surgeons, speech and language therapist and neurophysiology supported by video stroboscopy, fibre optic endoscopic evaluations of swallowing and injections via electromyography.

 The Head and Neck Unit provides a truly multidisciplinary approach to the management of temporo-mandibular joint issues.
-The team approach incorporates masseteric Botox treatment, with guidance from our ENT consultants and oral maxillofacial surgeons, as well as comprehensive dental support for bite guards and physiotherapy, allowing a wide range of options to provide a tailored treatment plan for the best possible outcomes.
+The team approach incorporates masseteric treatment, with guidance from our ENT consultants and oral maxillofacial surgeons, as well as comprehensive dental support for bite guards and physiotherapy, allowing a wide range of options to provide a tailored treatment plan for the best possible outcomes.